Mystery Pixel smartphone spotted in FCC listing

 The dreamer in me would like to believe it’s the rumoured Pixel Fold, although it could also be the Pixel 7a, given both smartphones are rumoured to launch in the coming months, and the later device was spotted in a leaked hands-on back in January.

-The new listings are ‘G0DZQ,’ ‘GHL1X’ and ‘GWKK3,’ which all reference another model number, ‘G82U8.’
+The new listings, ‘G0DZQ,’ ‘GHL1X’ and ‘GWKK3,’ all reference another model number, ‘G82U8.’
 These four model numbers describe the same phone, but it’s unclear why.

-The phone is expected to feature a ‘Smooth Display,’ a refresh rate that can adjust from 60Hz to 90Hz.

 Via: 9to5Google